 - As described, the number of videos (x) that can be transcoded simultaneously is directly proportional to the number of VCores (y).

-- For there to be no wait time, x must equal y.
+- For there to be no wait time, x must equal.

-- For example, if the client wants to be able to transcode 10 videos at the same time they w2ill need 10 VCores.
+- For example, if the client wants to be able to transcode 10 videos at the same time they will need 10 VCores.

 - Transcode Profile ID (only relevant if segregating content into queued vs dedicated for a single KMC).